Muhammad-MO/2nd-website/README.md

 <h2> ********** Layout and Design ********** </h2>

-The page layout was designed as such using Adobe wireframe
+The page layout was designed with this deisgn originally as such using Adobe wireframe
 ![picture](image/Interface-screenshot.png)

 Each page will include the navigation bar and icon